Muscat: Notable landmarks

-Recent projects include an opera house which opened on October 14, 2011.
-One of the most notable new projects is the Oman National Museum.
-It is expected to be an architectural jewel along with the Sultan Qaboos Grand Mosque.
-Visitors are also encouraged to visit Old Muscat and the Old Palace.
+Shopping and recreation

 The main shopping district is situated in Al Qurum Commercial Area.
 However, shopping malls are found throughout the city.
 One of the largest malls in Oman is Oman Avenues Mall, located in Ghubra.
 The fourth largest mall is in Seeb, near the international airport, called City Centre Muscat, housing all major international brands and the largest Carrefour hypermarket.
 Two new megamalls opened during 2019 and 2020: in the Mabela area of Muscat are Al Araimi Boulevard and Mall of Muscat.
 The Mall of Muscat is also home to the Oman Aquarium.
 Mall Of Oman, the largest shopping mall in Oman was opened in Summer 2021 housing over 100+ stores including Snow Oman, Vox Cinemas, an arcade (Magic Planet) and various food chains.

-The Al Khuwair Square Flagpole, which was inaugurated on 22 May 2025, is the 13th tallest flagpole in the world, standing at 126 metres into the sky, the equivalent of a 40-storey building.
-This monumental structure now stands as the highest man-made feature in the country.